tbalza/kubernetes-cicd-zt/README.md

 <img src="diagram.png" alt="Your image description" width="852"/>

-A Proof of Concept (PoC) that provisions a fully operational EKS cluster using terraform, and deploys a complete Django application along with an interconnected CI/CD stack made of ArgoCD, Jenkins, Prometheus, Grafana, Elasticsearch, Fluentbit, and Kibana.
+A Proof of Concept (PoC) that provisions a fully operational EKS cluster using terraform, and deploys a sample full-stack Django application along with an interconnected CI/CD pipeline made of ArgoCD, Jenkins, Prometheus, Grafana, Elasticsearch, Fluentbit, and Kibana.

-All with dynamic configuration values, CNAME entries, secure credentials, and requires no manual intervention after issuing one terraform apply command.
+All with dynamic configuration values, CNAME entries, secure credentials, and requires no manual intervention after issuing a `terraform apply` command only once.

 A full breakdown can be found at my [blogpost](https://tbalza.net/zero-touch-provisioning-deployment-of-kubernetes-ci/cd-pipeline/)